-- 3. Unless otherwise stated in an agreement with another institution, a candidate who has, over a period of not more than one year for a full-time student, two years for a part-time student, and five years for a distance-learning student: - A. gained at least 180 credits in an approved programme, of which at least 150 are at 5000 level, and which include a dissertation or equivalent; and - B. satisfied the Committee of Examiners in the assessments for that programme and in the dissertation; and - C. satisfied the fee requirements, shall be awarded the degree of MLitt or MSc or MRes, as appropriate.
+- 3. Unless otherwise stated in an agreement with another institution, a candidate who has, over a period of not more than one year for a full-time student, two years for a part-time student, and five years for a distance-learning student: - A. gained at least 180 credits in an approved programme, of which at least 150 are at 5000 level, and which include a dissertation or equivalent; and - B. satisfied the module board in the assessments for that programme and in the dissertation; and - C. satisfied the fee requirements, shall be awarded the degree of MLitt or MSc or MRes, as appropriate.

-- 4. Unless otherwise stated in an agreement with another institution, a candidate who has, over a period of not more than two years for a full-time student, four years for a part-time student, and six years for a distance-learning student: - A. gained at least 120 credits, of which at least 90 credits are at 5000 level, in an approved programme; and - B. submitted a thesis of up to 40,000 words or, within a programme approved by the Dean, the equivalent and appropriate alternative assessment; and - C. satisfied the Committee of Examiners in the assessments for that programme and in the dissertation; and - D. satisfied the fee requirements,
+- 4. Unless otherwise stated in an agreement with another institution, a candidate who has, over a period of not more than two years for a full-time student, four years for a part-time student, and six years for a distance-learning student: - A. gained at least 120 credits, of which at least 90 credits are at 5000 level, in an approved programme; and - B. submitted a thesis of up to 40,000 words or, within a programme approved by the Assistant Vice-Principal (Provost), the equivalent and appropriate alternative assessment; and - C. satisfied the examining committee in the assessments for that programme and in the dissertation; and

-- shall, if the thesis is approved, be awarded the degree of MPhil. - 5.
-Unless otherwise stated in an agreement with another institution, a candidate who has, over a period of two years for a full-time student, four years for a part-time student, and six years for a distance-learning student: - A. gained at least 120 credits in an approved programme; and - B. submitted an assessment appropriate to the degree and approved by the Dean; and - C. satisfied the Committee of Examiners in the assessments for that programme; and - D. satisfied the fee requirements, - shall, if the thesis is approved, be awarded the degree of MFA. - 6.
-The Postgraduate MSc or MLitt Erasmus Mundus Masters (Dual/Multiple award) will be awarded for the completion of a programme consisting of at least 180 credits at 5000 level.
-A minimum 50% of the credits obtained must be completed at St Andrews or as part of a previously approved joint programme offered with another HE institution.
-The remaining credits must be completed at an already recognised institution or institutions as part of an approved Erasmus Mundus agreement.
-The degree awarded by St Andrews will indicate that the MSc/MLitt Erasmus Mundus Masters (Dual/Multiple) was completed in association with the Partner Institutions.
-Students who undertake such a programme and achieve 120 credits, of which at least 60 credits were from the University of St Andrews, but select not to progress to one of the partner institutions may be awarded the Postgraduate Diploma. - 7.
-Candidates for postgraduate awards 'with English Language' are permitted an additional one semester for a full-time student, two semesters for a part-time student and two years for a distance-learning student to meet the conditions of the award.
+- D. satisfied the fee requirements, - shall, if the thesis is approved, be awarded the degree of MPhil. - 5.
+Unless otherwise stated in an agreement with another institution, a candidate who has, over a period of two years for a full-time student, four years for a part-time student, and six years for a distance-learning student: - A. gained at least 120 credits in an approved programme; and - B. submitted an assessment appropriate to the degree and approved by the Assistant Vice-Principal (Provost); and - C. satisfied the examining committee in the assessments for that programme; and - D. satisfied the fee requirements, - shall, if the thesis is approved, be awarded the degree of MFA. - 6.
+The postgraduate MSc or MLitt Erasmus Mundus Masters will be awarded for the completion of a programme consisting of at least 180 credits at 5000 level.
+All credits obtained must be completed at the University or as part of a University approved joint programme offered with another higher education institution.
+The degree awarded by the University will indicate that the MSc/MLitt Erasmus Mundus Masters was completed in association with the other approved institutions.
+Students who undertake such a programme and achieve 120 credits, of which at least 60 credits were from the University, but select not to progress to one of the partner institutions may be awarded the Postgraduate Diploma - 7.
+Candidates for postgraduate awards with an English language requirement are permitted an additional one semester for a full-time student, two semesters for a part-time student and two years for a distance-learning student to meet the conditions of the award.